 Celiac disease is an inherited autoimmune disease that causes damage to intestinal microvilli when gluten is consumed.

-There is no real cure for celiac disease, a pill for celiacs that does magic.
-However, researchers from Northwestern University plan to change the state of affairs with a celiac disease vaccine that "immunizes" the patient.
+There is no real cure for celiac disease, a celiac pill that works magic.
+However, Northwestern University researchers plan to change that with a celiac vaccine that "immunizes" the patient.

 We are very close